TempoJC/tempo-ui/README.md

   - `Avatar`: If an image is used it will be shown as avatar, otherwise the initials will be used.
   - `Badge`: Component to render a badge (with optional text content).
   - `Label`: Component which shows a text value as a label.
+  - `Tag`: Component that shows a text value as a tag.
 - **Feedback**
   - `Loader`: An indicator for loading states.
 - **Form**